Breonna Taylor’s mother requests new prosecutor as grand jurors say they were denied evidence

 “I don’t agree with his statement that this was simply a tragedy,” the first juror said.
 “I believe there were other charges that could have been brought.”

 Prosecutors presented the Taylor case in the opposite order of the other cases they brought before jurors, the anonymous jurors said.
-They said in the other cases, prosecutors explained the charges they wanted to bring and then provided evidence, while in Taylor’s case they showed evidence for two and a half days and then disclosed the recommended charges.
+They said in the other cases, prosecutors explained the charges they wanted to bring and then provided evidence, while in Taylor’s case they showed evidence for two-and-a-half days and then disclosed the recommended charges.

 That order confused jurors because the presentation seemed to be building to charges more serious than the wanton endangerment ones that were put forth, the first juror said.